 When Is the Best Time

-Monserrate Palace and garden are a unique and overwhelming place still not overrun.
-It is a great escape from Lisbon.
-An excellent planned garden with plants from all over the world.
-It doesn't come as a surprise Monserrate Palace is also a popular wedding location.
+Monserrate Palace and Park are a unique and overwhelming place that is still not overrun.
+It is an excellent escape from Lisbon and is overlooked due to the nearby Pena Palace.
+It is a wonderful planned garden with plants from all over the world.
+It doesn't surprise that Monserrate Palace is a popular wedding location.

 You easily spend half a day here.
 Soak in the masterpieces of art with Gothic Arabian and Indian influences.
-We visited Monserrate already several times and never get bored of this palace and unique garden.
+We have visited Monserrate multiple times and never get bored of this palace and unique garden.
 The garden received the European Garden Award in 2013.

 Another advantage for Monserrate is the parking.
 You can park your car next to the palace, which is an exception in Sintra.
 Google Maps Parking

 Avoiding Tourist Crowds